HSF/packaging/RelocatableSoftware/README.md

 These can be useful for tracing runtime issues.
 See the `ld.so/ld-linux.so` (Linux) or `dyld` (OS X) `man` pages for additional details.

-**NOTE**: Remember to document the odd difference in behaviour of `$ORIGIN` between link and run times.
+**TODO**: Remember to document the odd difference in behaviour of `$ORIGIN` between link and run times.
 Basically, it appears that binutils `ld` *does not* expand it at link time, which can result in error messages about needing `-rpath-link`.
 This *appears* to be a [missing feature or bug in binutils](https://sourceware.org/bugzilla/show_bug.cgi?id=16936)

-**NOTE**: Behaviour of tools of as CMake and Autotools, which encode the rpath into the locally built binaries by default.
+**TODO**: Behaviour of tools of as CMake and Autotools, which encode the rpath into the locally built binaries by default.
 This enables them to be run directly for testing and guarantees that they will find their dependencies.
 At install time, rpaths are usually stripped, unless